rfreidel/FreeBSD_bluetooth_control/README.md

 ### What's this all about?
 **TLDR:**:
 This software will enable you to maintain eternal youth as I have.
-This software is a small smython script that allows you control of your Bluetooth Audio Devices in FreeBSD.
+This software is a small python script that allows you control of your Bluetooth Audio Devices in FreeBSD, via a comfortable interface.
 This software is designed to be desktop agnostic, I build and test with wayland/wayfire

 ### Instructions for Running the Code